Dairy Queen Employee Curses At A Customer Who Asked Her To Wear A Mask In Viral Video

-Yet another controversial ‘Karen’ video is circulating on social media, this time involving a manager at a Dairy Queen in Medford, New York.
-The employee became enraged when a customer at the drive thru line asked that she and another employee put on a face mask in order to keep those around them safe, according to Yahoo!
+Yet another controversial “Karen” video is circulating on social media, this time involving a manager at a Dairy Queen in Medford, New York.
+The employee became enraged when a customer in the drive-thru line asked that she and another employee put on face masks in order to keep those around them safe, according to Yahoo!
 News.

 Brandon Trotta, who recorded the video clip in question, sat in his car as the incident occurred.
 He began recording after already inquiring about why the employee preparing his order was not wearing a face mask, as is required by New York law amid the COVID-19 pandemic.
-That is when the manager, who was also not wearing a mask, approached the window and the confrontation began.
+That was when the manager, who was also not wearing a mask, approached the window and the confrontation began.

 Trotta could be heard in the video accusing the unnamed manager of cursing at him and calling her Karen.
-Karen has become a popular term used to represent entitled white women.
+“Karen” has become a popular term used to represent entitled white women.
 The name is often associated with confrontational videos just like this one.

 The manager first denied being a Karen.